lithops-cloud/lithops/runtime/singularity/README.md

         $ lithops runtime build -b singularity singularity-runtime-name --fakeroot --force

-    This command creates the a new `singularity-runtime-name.sif` file with the necessary libraries.
+    This command creates a new `singularity-runtime-name.sif` file with the necessary libraries.

 2. **Building a custom runtime from a definition file**